AdguardTeam/KnowledgeBase/docs/miscellaneous/contribute/translate/rewards.md

 ## How to check your translation progress

-Open a project you have worked on, click the *Reports* tab, and select *My Contribution* Then scroll down, select a date range, and generate a report.
+Open a project you have been working on, click the *Reports* tab, select *My Contribution*, scroll down, select a date range, and generate a report.
 It will look something like this.

 ![Statistics *border](https://cdn.adtidy.org/content/kb/ad_blocker/miscellaneous/adguard_translations/statistics.png)